 Public Health & Epidemiology Psychiatry/Psychology/Behavioral Science Family & Community Medicine

-The Department of Family Medicine and Community Health at the University of Minnesota is currently seeking two faculty members to join our nationally acclaimed and internationally renowned department.
-We are hiring an Assistant Professor (tenure track) and an Associate Professor (tenured) in the research division, which is the 4th most NIH-funded family medicine department nationally.
-Applicants for both positions must have a PhD or equivalent in health, mental health/behavioral medicine, public health, or related field, or MD/DO with board certification in Family Medicine, General Internal Medicine, or Pediatrics.
+The Department of Family Medicine and Community Health at the University of Minnesota is seeking an Assistant or Associate Professor to join our internationally renowned research department.
+We are hiring an Assistant Professor (tenure track) or Associate Professor (tenured) in the research division, which is the 3rd most NIH-funded family medicine department nationally.
+Applicants must have a PhD or equivalent in health, mental health/behavioral medicine, public health, or related field, or MD/DO with board certification in Family Medicine, General Internal Medicine, or Pediatrics.

 Additional responsibilities include:

 Participating in departmental and Program in Health Disparities Research projects and programs.